These Easy Raw Protein Brownies (9g Protein Per Bar) are 5-ingredient healthy protein brownies are moist and fudgy.

 What’s Peanut Butter Powder?!

 Right!
 Peanut butter powder is less in fat, less in calories, and contains a lot more protein!
-I like it a lot and use to my dairy-free milkshakes, protein shakes, in baking, anything!
+I like it a lot and use to my dairy-free milkshakes, protein shakes, baking, and anything!

 The protein in these protein brownies mainly comes from this amazing peanut butter powder!
-You can, of course use Vegan protein powder, but I recommend using the peanut butter powder more 😉
+You can, of course, use Vegan protein powder, but I recommend using peanut butter powder more 😉

 Do let me know how you found these Easy Raw Protein Brownies (9g Protein Per Bar) if you do try them though!
 And if there was anything you tried or something that worked better…Do drop me a comment below, or you can find me/message me directly on Instagram, Pinterest, YouTube, or Facebook!
 I love seeing what my lovely readers think of my recipes!